 Thin Crust Margherita Pizza is delicious in its simplicity!
-All of the best Italian flavors on a thin pizza crust.
+It has all of the best Italian flavors on a thin pizza crust.

 I’m a huge fan of pizza.
 It is pretty much my favorite food of all time.
 Whenever anyone asks that question, “If you could only eat one food for the rest of your life, what would it be?”
 My answer is always pizza!
 Making good pizza at home is so easy, all you need are a few simple tools and ingredients.